kohlhofer/Crossings/chapters/chapter-05.md

 He lets the boat drift, the oar resting across his knees.
 The wood is warm from his hands, smooth and worn.
 The day opens, slow and uncertain, the river carrying him nowhere in particular.
 A crow calls from the trees, its voice harsh in the morning air.

 The factory grows smaller behind him, its broken windows dark.
-The figure is gone, but their presence lingers in the disturbed air, in the echo of laughter off the water.
+The figure is gone, dissolved back into shadow and steel.
 The river curves ahead, bending toward unknown shores, carrying him deeper into the morning.

 Water laps against the hull, a steady rhythm that matches his breathing.
 The boat moves with the current, following the river's path.
 He does not fight it, does not try to direct its course.